Masked Face Recognition: Human vs. Machine: The database

 \section{The database}

-The collected database aims at enabling the analyses of face recognition performance on masked faces and motivates future research in the domain of masked face recognition.
+The collected database aims at enabling the analyses of FR performance on masked-faces and motivates future research in the domain of masked FR.
 Our data aims to represent a collaborative, however varying, scenario.
 The targeted scenario is that of unlocking personal devices or identity verification at border control.
 This is essential as human experts regularly verify the identity of travelers, in comparison to their passport images, at border checkpoints.
 This motivated the variations in masks, illumination, and background in the presented database.

 The participants were requested to capture the data on three different days, not necessarily consecutive.
 Each of these days is considered one session.
 In each of these sessions/days, three videos, with a minimum duration of 5 seconds, are collected by the subjects.
 The videos are collected from static webcams (not handheld), while the users are requested to look at the camera, simulating a login scenario.
 The data is collected by participants at their residences during the pandemic-induced home-office period.
 The data is collected during the day (indoor, day-light) and the participants were requested to remove eyeglasses when considered to have very thick frames.
 To simulate a realistic scenario, no restrictions on mask types or background, nor any other restrictions, were imposed.
 The three captured videos each day were as given: 1) not wearing a mask and with no additional electric lighting (illumination), this scenario is referred to as baseline (BL).
 2) wearing a mask and with no additional electric lighting (illumination), this scenario is referred to as baseline (M1).
 3) wearing a mask with the existing electric lighting (illumination) in the room turned on, this scenario is referred to as baseline (M2).
-Given that wearing a mask might result in varying shadow and reflection patterns, the M2 scenario is considered to investigate the unknown effect of illumination variation in masked face recognition.
+Given that wearing a mask might result in varying shadow and reflection patterns, the M2 scenario is considered to investigate the unknown effect of illumination variation in masked FR.
+All the subject provided their informed consent to use the data for research purposes.